Skip to article

 Nebraska cottage food — your questions answered.

-Do I need to register to sell cottage food in Nebraska?
+Do I need food safety training to sell homemade food in Nebraska?

 Nebraska cottage food laws: what is the short version?

-Do I need a cottage food registration in Nebraska?
+Do I need a cottage food license or permit in Nebraska?

 Yes.
 Nebraska requires registration before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.